Updating non-standard neutrinos properties with Planck-CMB data and full-shape analysis of BOSS and eBOSS galaxies: Final Remarks

 In this work, we have utilized the FS measurements from the BOSS DR12 sample and eBOSS LRG DR16 sample.
 Further, it would be interesting to forecast the model with the future LSS surveys, such as Euclid \cite{Amendola_2018} and DESI \cite{DESI}.
 Also, it would be interesting to confront the model with N-body simulations to constrain $c^2_{\rm eff}$ and $c^2_{\rm vis}$ with greater precision using only the LSS information.
 Finally, it could be worthwhile to test other well-motivated extended-$\Lambda$CDM models in light of the FS measurements.
 Most of these ideas are the subject of work in progress, which we hope to report soon.

-\acknowledgments The authors thank Sunny Vagnozzi for useful discussions.
+\acknowledgments The authors thank the referee for valuable suggestions and comments, also thank Sunny Vagnozzi for useful discussions.
 S.K. gratefully acknowledges support from the Science and Engineering Research Board (SERB), Govt. of India (File No.~CRG/2021/004658).
 R.C.N. acknowledges financial support from the Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP, S\~{a}o Paulo Research Foundation) under the project No.~2018/18036-5.
-P.Y. is supported by Junior Research Fellowship from University Grant Commission, Govt. of India.
+P.Y. is supported by Junior Research Fellowship (CSIR/UGC Ref.
+No. 191620128350) from University Grant Commission, Govt. of India.